Volunteer With Carmel Clay Parks

-As a volunteer with us you will gain real-world experience and make a difference in the community.
-Whether you’re on your own, with a friend or with a larger group, we have a variety of volunteer projects for groups of all sizes.
+We love our volunteers!
+The time you commit to working with us truly makes our parks and programs better for the community.
+As a volunteer, you will gain real-world experience and make a true difference.
+Whether you are on your own, with a friend, or with a larger group – we have a variety of volunteer projects for groups of all sizes.

 - Summer Camp Series and Park Stewardship volunteers must be 16 years old or older to volunteer independently.

 Adaptive Programs- Designed specifically for individuals with disabilities to ensure everyone can participate.